kens-git/articles/lessons_learned.md

   <li>"The button doesn't trigger a signal when the enter key is pressed."</li>
   <li>"The button doesn't trigger a signal when the enter key is pressed because we aren't handling the enter key the same as we are the return key."</li>
 </ul>
-<p>A simple example for sure, but you can see that the issue being communicated becomes decreasing ambiguous as more detail is added.
+<p>A simple example for sure, but you can see that the issue being communicated becomes decreasingly ambiguous as more detail is added.
 As a bonus, if you can articulate and communicate a problem properly you can usually find a solution, as we did here.</p>
 <p>Presenting a problem to a senior developer or manager is something you'll need to do from time to time, and someone who can report a problem unambiguously will certainly be favored over someone who can't.
 Someone who can report a problem <b>and</b> suggest a solution is favored 10 times more.</p>
 </br>